Sanctuary is a wholistic, healing ministry that provides safe,

 ~ Debra Mae

-Essentially, God used Agro Therapy to heal my mind and Equine Therapy to heal my body.
+Essentially, God used Plant Medicine to heal my mind and Animal Medicine to heal my body.
 He also used new role models, Christian fellowship, hard work, hard play and incredibly healing spiritual and material food – the very best in all the land.
 In doing so, He's authored a powerful testimony.
 I want to be clear however, that those natural healing modalities in and of themselves were not responsible for my "healing and restoration".
 Rather it was Jesus's spirit of humility, my willingness to let Him lead me into unfamiliar territory, and God's grace that He extended through others.

 I guess you could say that these experiences helped me understand the importance of Jesus's first commandment: "love the Lord thy God with all your mind, body and soul".